How To Avoid Massive Teenage Drama, Save Your Sanity, and Stay Close To Your Teen

 Teach your child how to choose friends wisely.
 When children are young parents do best by helping them to choose their friends.
 These relationships will teach your child what to expect from peers as they grow older.
 They will also help to shape your child’s preference for the type of friendships formed later in life.
 When they are in their teens, these foundational friendships will act as guardrails to keep them on track.
 Badly chosen friendships will act as seductive invitations to behave in ways that have long term consequences.

 Teach your child that it is better to follow his/her judgement/moral compass than it is to win the approval of others.
 Celebrate every instance of your child following his/her conscience.
 When faced with the enormous peer pressures of the adolescent crowd, conscience will be the ultimate bulwark against regrettable decisions.
+Spend time building that bulwark to be as strong as possible.

 Emphasize respect for authority even while emphasizing independent thinking skills.
 Children who respect authority figures develop a stronger sense of confidence than those who constantly rebel.
 They have fewer problems at home and in school.
 Life is sweeter.